MicahGale/liquidLib/README.md

 * N. P. Walter, A. Jaiswal, Z. Cai, and Y. Zhang, “LiquidLib: A comprehensive toolbox for analyzing classical and ab initio molecular dynamics simulations of liquids and liquid-like matter with applications to neutron scattering experiments,” Comput.
 Phys.
 Commun., vol. 228, pp. 209–218, 2018.

 ## Contact
 This project is developed and maintained by Z Lab.
-Developers to this project were made by:
+Developments to this project were made by:

 * Nathan Walter (@walternathan6754)
 * Zhikun Cai (@caizkun)